 Jouvet, Michel and Vidal (2000) and Jouvet, Michel and Pestieau (2000) investigate environmental issues introducing altruistic bequests.
 (The latter authors consider the case where altruists and non-altruists coexist.)
 Assuming that individuals voluntarily contribute to pollution abatement, these studies show that a market economy results in under-contribution to pollution abatement and thus an under-provision of environmental quality due to the free rider problem.
 In these models, bequests also create environmental externalities via the production process, which lead to an over-accumulation of capital.
-To attain the social optimum, therefore, the government requires subsidies on contributions to pollution abatement and taxes on capital.
-These studies, however, assume exogenous fertility and the relationship between fertility and environmental qualities is outside their scope.
+To attain the social optimum, therefore, the government requires studies on contributions to pollution abatement and the relationship between fertility and environmental qualities is outside their scope.